Randi Weingarten: WTU conflict

 In 2010, the AFT and Weingarten specifically were charged with interfering in the local elections of the Washington Teachers Union (WTU).
 The elections had been scheduled for May but postponed because of a dispute over procedural questions.
 In August of that year, Weingarten imposed a deadline on WTU President George Parker to comply with an order "to hold a mid-September election for new officers and delegates, or the contest will be taken out of his hands and conducted by the national parent organization."
 Parker objected that Weingarten had no authority to interfere in this manner.
 Weingarten ultimately took over the election.

 Allegation by Mike Pompeo

 In November 2022, Mike Pompeo called Weingarten the most dangerous person in the world.
+He claimed that American children can't read, write or do math, but instead learn "filth" in American schools.

 Personal life

 On October 11, 2007, Weingarten publicly announced she is a lesbian.
 Weingarten introduced Liz Margolies, a psychotherapist and health care activist, as her partner while accepting the Empire State Pride Agenda's 2007 Community Service Award from Christine Quinn.
 By December 2012, she was in a relationship with Rabbi Sharon Kleinbaum of Congregation Beit Simchat Torah.
 They married March 25, 2018.

 In December 2014, Weingarten wrote in Jezebel that she had almost been raped just after her junior year in college.
+In 2023, Representative Marjorie Taylor Greene (R-Ga.) asked her if she was a mother; she responded that she was a mother by marriage.